ERIC Identifier: ED441302

 WHAT IS THE RESPONSIBILITY OF SCHOOLS AND TEACHERS IN DEVELOPING GIFTEDNESS IN MATHEMATICS?

-Classroom teachers and school districts share the responsibility of addressing the needs of gifted students.
+Classroom teachers and school districts share the responsibility of addressing the needs of gifted students.* Teachers need training and support in recognizing and addressing the needs of the mathematically gifted.

 * Teachers who teach mathematics to gifted learners need a strong background in mathematics content.
 If the school has only a few students with special needs and does not have such a teacher, a mentor from outside the school should be located to work with individuals.